 By Cherilyn Nagel: Mossbank, Saskatchewan, Canada

-Cherilyn and her husband own a diversified grain farm in Mossbank, Saskatchewan, Canada.
-In addition to farming, Cherilyn is active in many agricultural policy initiatives to improve the sustainability of agriculture and advocate for modern agricultural practices.
-Cherilyn volunteers as a board member of the Global Farmer Network.
+Cherilyn and her family own a diversified grain farm in Mossbank, Saskatchewan, Canada.
+She is active in many agricultural policy initiatives to improve sustainability and advocate for modern agricultural practices.
+Cherilyn volunteers as a board member for the Western Canadian Wheat Growers and the Global Farmer Network (www.globalfarmernetwork.org).